BumZen

 BumZen Collective (Kollektivet BumZen) or simply BumZen is a far-left collective established in 1986 in Nørrebro, Copenhagen, Denmark.
 It has become a notable gathering point for left-wing extremist groups in the country.

 History

 Origins

 BumZen grew out of Copenhagen's squatter movement (Bz-bevægelsen).
-The collective was informally established on 25 January 1986 when a group of squatters occupied two contiguous buildings in 20-22 in Nørrebro.
+The collective was informally established on 25 January 1986 when a group of squatters occupied two contiguous buildings in Baldersgade 20–22 in Nørrebro.
 The group legalized their presence three years later when they bought the buildings from their previous owner Arne Barnesen for around million Danish kroner (DKK), DKK 500,000 of which was donated through The Sky Blue Foundation, led by musician and former squatter Kim Larsen, and DKK 400,000 by Lise Plum, wife of far-left resistance fighter and politician from the Left Socialists Niels Munk Plum.

 In the 1990s, Danish author and left-wing politician Pelle Dragsted lived in the BumZen Collective as a young revolutionary.